udellgroup/orie7391/README.md

 automated machine learning,
 and deep learning.
-We will cover powerful techniques for speeding up computation, including ideas from (randomized) numerical linear algebra, stochastic and subsampling methods, automatic differentiation, lagrangian methods,
+We will cover powerful techniques for speeding up computation, including ideas from (randomized) low rank approximation and preconditioning, stochastic and subsampling methods, automatic differentiation, lagrangian methods,